 Perusing through your dating app, you probably run into many similar types of profile photos.
 If you had a dollar for every time you came across the duck face, a new snapchat filter or a bro shirtless at the gym, you’d be reading this blog from the comfort of your yacht.

 Is this good?
 Is this bad?
 What are the rules for choosing dating profile photos?

 Before we dive into should’s and shouldn’ts, let’s take a step back to talk about the purpose of your profile.

-At a good first date, we feel a dating profile serves two functions: to communicate who you are, and to attract the desired relationship with the type of person you seek.
+A dating profile serves two functions: to communicate who you are, and to attract the desired relationship with the type of person you seek.
 We liken it to an effective advertising campaign: you showcase your unique brand and appeal to a target audience.

 “your dating profile serves two functions: to communicate who you are and to attract your desired relationship”

 Take Nike, for example.
 There is no mistaking who they are and the audience they are trying to reach.
 With a simple, but effective tagline, “Just Do It,” coupled with photos of fit athletes pushing themselves to their physical limits, their marketing doesn’t speak to everybody who needs shoes; it speaks to what they are about and reaches a specific audience.

 Your profile is the equivalent ad campaign for yourself; it establishes your brand.
 The profile pictures are the primary hook supported by the text.
 The right pictures will answer the following questions:

 - What kind of lifestyle would you like to share with someone?

 - What kind of relationship are you looking for?